 - In Duel Savior Destiny after everyone gets totally definitely not drunk on something that is not alcohol at all, a woozy Rico does this Taiga.

-- In the cover for Crescendo, Kaho lets Kyouko nap with her head on her lap.
+- In the cover and the menu for Crescendo, Kaho lets Kyouko nap with her head on her lap.
 Miyu can do this to main chara Ryo... while naked, right after their sex scene in the music room.

 - The Order of the Stick had Roy's mom offer to let him do this while she reads him his favorite bedtime story from when he was a kid after he meets her in Celestia.
 Due to his mother's appearance having reverted to her teenage years, he doesn't take up the offer.